TheArchitectDev/Architect.DomainModeling/README.md

 `ConfigureDomainModelConventions()` itself does not have any effect other than to invoke its action, which allows the specific mapping kinds to be chosen.
 The inner calls, such as to `ConfigureIdentityConventions()`, configure the various conventions.
+The `Customize*()` methods make it easy to specify your own conventions, such as for every identity or wrapper value object with a string at its core.

 Thanks to the provided conventions, no manual boilerplate mappings are needed, like conversions to primitives.
-The developer need only write meaningful mappings, such as the maximum length of a string property.
+Property-specific mappings are only needed where they are meaningful, such as the maximum length of a particular string property.

 Since only conventions are registered, regular mappings can override any part of the provided behavior.